ikoojos/Algorithm-Debt-Research/README.md

 4. **LR.ipynb**: Applies Logistic Regression for AD identification.
 5. **RF.ipynb**: Utilises Random Forest for classification tasks.
 6. **SVM.ipynb**: Implements a Support Vector Machine (SVM) model for AD identification.

+### Scripts

+The following Python scripts provide utility functions and preprocessing steps:

+1. **utils.py**: Contains helper functions used across the notebooks, including loading datasets and formatting text for model compatibility.
+2. **splitting.py**: Handles dataset splitting into training and test sets while ensuring reproducibility and consistency.
+3. **preprocessing.py**: Provides functions for cleaning and preprocessing text data, such as tokenization and removal of unnecessary characters.

+### Dataset

+- **/dataset**: Contains the dataset used for training and testing the models.
+  - Before running the notebooks, download this dataset and set the appropriate file path in your notebook.

 ---